MBRRACE-UK perinatal mortality surveillance

 Data sources: MBRRACE-UK, PDS, ONS, NRS, PHS, NIMATS, States of Guernsey, States of Jersey.

-Description of Figure 1: Line charts showing stillbirth (all, antepartum and intrapartum), neonatal death (all, early and late)and extended perinatal mortality rates for the UK, England, Scotland, Wales and Northern Ireland, from 2013 to 2023.
-Stillbirths and extended perinatal deaths are shown as rates per 1,000 total births.
-Neonatal deaths are shown as rates per 1,000 live births.
-Births at less than 24 completed weeks’ gestational age and terminations of pregnancy are excluded.
+Description of Figure 1: Line charts showing trends in stillbirth, neonatal mortality and extended perinatal mortality rates for the UK, England, Scotland, Wales and Northern Ireland between 2013 and 2024.
+Stillbirth rates are shown overall and separately for antepartum and intrapartum deaths.
+Stillbirth and extended perinatal mortality rates are shown per 1,000 total births.
+Neonatal mortality rates are shown per 1,000 live births.
+Babies born at less than 24 completed weeks’ gestational age and terminations of pregnancy are excluded.

 Data sources: MBRRACE-UK, PDS, ONS, NRS, PHS, NIMATS, States of Guernsey, States of Jersey.

-Description of Figure 2: Scatter chart showing the variation in stabilised & adjusted stillbirth, neonatal death and extended perinatal mortality rates within Trust and Health Board comparator groups in 2023.
-Trusts and Health Boards are grouped according to their level of service provision, with dots representing individual Trusts and Health Boards and a vertical line representing the comparator group average.
-Extended perinatal deaths are also shown without deaths due to congenital anomalies.
-Stillbirths and extended perinatal mortality rates are shown as rates per 1,000 total births.
+Description of Figure 2: Scatter charts showing the variation in stabilised and adjusted stillbirth, neonatal mortality and extended perinatal mortality rates within trust and health board comparator groups in 2024.
+Trusts and health boards are grouped according to the level of services they provide.
+Each dot represents an individual trusts or health board, and a vertical line shows the average rate for that comparator group.
+Stillbirth and extended perinatal mortality rates are shown as rates per 1,000 total births.
 Neonatal mortality rates are shown as rates per 1,000 live births.
-Births at less than 24 completed weeks’ gestational age and terminations of pregnancy are excluded.
+Babies born at less than 24 completed weeks’ gestational age and terminations of pregnancy are excluded.

 Detailed data on the care provided by maternity and neonatal services is available from the National Maternity & Perinatal Audit (NMPA) and the National Neonatal Audit Programme (NNAP).
 The NMPA measures various aspects of maternity and neonatal care provided by NHS maternity services in England, Scotland and Wales.
 The NNAP assesses whether babies admitted to neonatal units in England, Scotland, Wales and the Isle of Man receive consistent high quality care.